Technical Bulletin #5

 Asphalt roofing shingles sold in Canada may have various agency conformances shown in short form on the bundle packaging.
 Those most commonly found are described briefly below to help the consumer understand their meaning and assist him in purchasing the product best suited to his needs.
 More information can be obtained by contacting the manufacturers directly.

-ASTM D 3462: this references the CANADIAN STANDARDS ASSOCIATION specification for "Asphalt Shingles Made with Glass Felt and Surfaced with Mineral Granules".
+CSA A123.5: this references the CANADIAN STANDARDS ASSOCIATION specification for "Asphalt Shingles Made with Glass Felt and Surfaced with Mineral Granules".
 Shingles meeting this specification are the standard glass fibre mat shingles used in Canada.
 Compliance is ensured by the manufacturer.

-ULC S-107: Asphalt Shingles Made from Glass Felt and Surfaced with Mineral Granules.
+ASTM D 3462: Asphalt Shingles Made from Glass Felt and Surfaced with Mineral Granules.
 This is very similar to the CSA A123.5 standard referenced above.

 ASTM E 108: this is the test method for "Fire Tests of Roof Systems".
 It is essentially identical to the ULC S-107 test.
 Typically the E-108 tests are performed by qualified third party test laboratories such as Factory Mutual Research Corporation, who also perform periodic in-plant manufacturing audits.